King-of-Spades/AppCenter-Samples/readme.md

+# Community maintainer applications welcome
+I'm no longer heavily involved in maintaining this, but am willing to hand over this to community if people are still using it in some way.
+File an issue if you're interested in doing so.

 # App Center Test samples
 These samples are preconstructed to demonstrate how each test framework included can be used along with a demo app in App Center Test.